-The Company has registered pension plans with both a defined benefit tier and a defined contribution tier covering substantially all employees, as well as retirement compensation arrangements ("RCA") for senior management.
-The costs of these programs are being funded currently, except for MX, where a portion is guaranteed by a letter of guarantee.
+The Company has Group Registered Retirement Savings Plans ("RRSPs") for CDS and Alpha employees and registered pension plans with both a defined benefit tier and a defined contribution tier covering substantially all other employees, as well as retirement compensation arrangements ("RCA") for senior management.
+The costs of these programs are being funded currently, except for MX, where a portion is guaranteed by a letter of guarantee, and the NGX RCA.

 TMX Group's net obligation in respect of defined benefit pension plans is calculated separately for each plan by estimating the amount of future benefit that employees have earned in return for their service in the current and prior periods, and that benefit is discounted to determine its present value.
 Any unrecognized past service costs and the fair value of any plan assets are deducted.
 The discount rates used are based on Canadian AA corporate bond yields.
 The calculation is performed annually by an actuary based on management's best estimates using the projected benefit method pro-rated on service.
-When the calculation results in a benefit to TMX Group, the recognized asset is limited to the total of any unrecognized past service costs and the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan.
-An economic benefit is considered available to TMX Group if it is realizable during the life of the plan, or on settlement of the plan liabilities, and consideration is given to any minimum funding requirements that apply to the plan when calculating the present value of these economic benefits.
-The service cost, which represents the benefits accruing to the employees, along with the interest cost and the expected return on plan assets, is recognized in the condensed consolidated income statement.
+If the calculation results in a surplus, the current accounting standards require that a limit be placed on the amount of this surplus that can be recognized as an asset.
+The total amount of defined benefit asset that can be recognized by TMX Group is limited to any unrecognized past service costs plus the present value of economic benefits available by way of future refunds of plan surplus and/or reductions in future contributions to the plan.
+In the determination of the economic benefit, minimum funding requirements resulting from the most recent actuarial funding valuations are also taken into consideration.
+An economic benefit is considered available to TMX Group if it is realizable during the life of the plan or on settlement of the plan obligations.
+The service cost, which represents the benefits accruing to the employees, along with the interest cost and the expected return on plan assets, is recognized in the consolidated income statement.

-Notes to Condensed Consolidated Interim Financial Statements (In millions of Canadian dollars, except per share amounts) Nine Months Ended September 30, 2012 and 2011 (Unaudited)
+Notes to Consolidated Financial Statements (In millions of Canadian dollars, except per share amounts) Years ended December 31, 2012 and 2011

-When the benefits of a plan are amended, the portion of the increased benefit relating to past service by employees is recognized in the condensed consolidated income statement on a straight-line basis over the average period until the benefits become vested.
-To the extent that the benefits vest immediately, the expense is recognized immediately in the condensed consolidated income statement.
+When the benefits of a plan are amended, the portion of the increased benefit relating to past service by employees is recognized in the consolidated income statement on a straight-line basis over the average period until the benefits become vested.
+To the extent that the benefits vest immediately, the expense is recognized immediately in the consolidated income statement.